 The Idaho State Department of Agriculture (ISDA) Ground Water Program implements the Idaho Pesticide Management Plan (PMP) (2001), and the Rules Governing Pesticide Management Plans for Ground Water Protection (IDAPA 02.03.01) (Idaho PMP Rule).
 The Idaho PMP Rule requires the ISDA to conduct monitoring and response actions associated with pesticide detections in Idaho ground water, and to help prevent further contamination that may result in exceeding drinking water standards.
-ISDA staff collected samples from 245 wells from major aquifers throughout Idaho in 2018.
+ISDA staff collected samples from 255 wells from major aquifers throughout Idaho in 2019.
 These wells are primarily used for domestic drinking water.
 ISDA submitted ground water samples to be tested for more than 100 pesticides or their breakdown components at the Idaho Food Quality Assurance Laboratory (IFQAL), Twin Falls, ID.
 The testing methods at IFQAL allow pesticides to be detected at low levels; these pesticides detected in drinking water do not indicate a health risk until reference points are exceeded.
 A sub-set of select wells was also tested for 82 Volatile Organic Compounds (VOC).

-There were measurable detections of pesticides in 106 of the 245 monitored wells.
+There were measurable detections of pesticides in 93 of the 255 monitored wells.
 On average, at wells with pesticides detected, the concentrations were at 3% of the reference point, which falls into the Level 1 response category.
-Over 98% of the wells tested fall into or below the Level 1 response category of the Idaho PMP Rule, which are at levels protective of human health.
+Over 98% of the wells tested fall into or below the Level 1 response category of the Idaho PMP Rule, these detections should be at levels protective of human health.
 Five wells, and three different pesticides, were found with pesticide concentrations above the Level 1 response category.
-One well had detectable pesticide concentrations that were greater than half the recommended levels (Level 3 category) for the measured Triallate concentrations.
+One well, near Greencreek, ID had detectable pesticide concentrations that were greater than half the recommended levels (Level 3 category) for the measured Triallate concentrations.
 There were 4 detections at the Level 2 category.
-Two of Level 2 category detections were for Desethyl atrazine concentrations near Ashton, ID, and Lewiston, ID.
-One well with measured concentrations of the herbicide Triallate near Ashton, ID was at 31% of the reference point or a Level 2 response category.
-There were decreases in 2018 in most of these wells/pesticides since 2017.
+One of the Level 2 detections was for a well in the Lewiston, ID area with Desethyl atrazine at 33% of the reference point.
+Two of Level 2 category detections were for Dacthal concentrations near Homedale, ID, both at 20% of the reference point.
+One well with measured concentrations of the herbicide Triallate near Ashton, ID was at 20% of the reference point or a Level 2 response category.
+There were decreases in 2019 in most of these wells/pesticides since 2017.
 All of these wells are discussed in more detail below and in Annual Technical Summaries.
-In 2018, there was a new detection of Dinoseb at 27% of the drinking water standard, long-term monitoring will confirm the persistence and magnitude.
 Other wells near these locations do not have these pesticide concentrations, indicating that these are isolated problems.
-In the Dacthal restriction area, monitoring results found no wells in 2018 where Dacthal was identified above 20% of the reference point.
-No well monitored in 2018 exceeded a drinking water standard or reference level.
+No well monitored in 2019 exceeded a drinking water standard or reference level.

 In eastern Idaho, the project developed and initiated in 2015 changed into a long-term project to monitor for Methyl bromide and its breakdown components and the potential ground water impacts at wells near locations within the Pale Cyst Nematode Eradication Program Area.
 There were no measured pesticides or their breakdown products associated with the nematode eradication program in these wells.
-Baseline data collection was initiated in 2018 in the Southeast Idaho Region, near the cities of Grace, Preston and Blackfoot.
-No pesticide concentrations of concern were identified in the first year of monitoring.
+Baseline data collection was initiated in 2019 in the Upper Teton Valley and near Juliaetta, ID.
+No pesticide concentrations of concern were identified in the first year of monitoring in these baseline project areas.